Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

 - <b> Creating the buildspec file

-  Based on requierements, create buildspec as a yaml file on Aws cloud9 create buildspec.yaml file and push to Aws codecommit
+On S3 create a bucket to host the cloudformation package artificat needed to advance on the build stage Based on requierements, create buildspec as a yaml file on Aws cloud9 create buildspec.yaml file and push to Aws codecommit